sanjeevsubedi/sanzeev.com.np/content/blog/2024-01-09/common-mistakes-asynchronous-javascript.md

 </div>

-But using `forEach`, all code above will output in the wrong order in the console as follows:
+But using any flavors of `forEach`, all code above will output in the **wrong** order in the console as follows:

 ```
 2